Erez Crossing: Gaza–Israel conflict

+2014

-On 20 July 2014, in response to reports that the 2014 Israel–Gaza conflict had caused a dire shortage of hospital beds in Gaza, the Israel Defense Forces opened IDF field hospital for Gazans at Erez Crossing.
+On 20 July 2014, in response to reports that the 2014 Gaza War had caused a dire shortage of hospital beds in Gaza, the Israel Defense Forces opened IDF field hospital for Gazans at Erez Crossing.

+2015

 In April 2015, Al-Monitor wrote that Gazans are increasingly complaining about being blackmailed by Israeli security and intelligence services seeking to recruit Palestinian spies, by exploiting their need for work, money, medical treatment or travel.
 According to Col. Mohammed Abu Harbeed, information security specialist at the Gaza Interior Ministry, 70-80% of citizens passing through the Crossing were subject to recruitment attempts by Israel in 2014.
 He said they include merchants, patients, Gazans who are traveling for leisure purposes and students studying at foreign universities.
 A father of a seven-year-old boy who wanted to cross through Erez for chemotherapy in an Israeli hospital was blackmailed by an Israeli officer.
 The father said the Israeli officer offered payment for a treatment in exchange for spying for Israel.
 After he had rejected the offer, he was denied an entry permit.
 Al Mezan Center for Human Rights in Gaza revealed in September 2013 similar practices of arrest or pressure to let Gazans "choose between spying or returning to Gaza where they could die".
 A Gazan merchant traveling via the Erez Crossing was offered financial support and significant tax benefits in exchange for giving him information on the security headquarters in Gaza.

 A woman who was sick and needed treatment was denied a travel request to the West Bank because she had a Jordanian passport, not a Palestinian one.

-In April 2015, Euro-Mid Observer for Human Rights reported an increasing number of Palestinian businessmen being detained while seeking to cross into Israel via the Erez Crossing for routine trips.
+In April 2015, Euro-Med Human Rights Monitor reported an increasing number of Palestinian businessmen being detained while seeking to cross into Israel via the Erez Crossing for routine trips.
 Israeli interrogators ask them questions about occupational backgrounds, social interactions and their affiliation with political parties.
 The human rights group found that intelligence operatives frequently attempt to force businessmen to disclose alleged information about armed factions within Gaza.
 They are humiliated and treated inhumanely and if they refuse to collaborate, their entry permits are taken away.

+2016

 Also, Human Rights and Democracy Media Centre (SHAMS) reported in January 2016, that Israel uses the Erez Crossing as a trap for Palestinian passengers.
 According to SHAMS, Israeli intelligence questions most of the Palestinian passengers with permits to use the crossing.
 The kidnapping of tens of passengers by Israel after questioning them was reported, some of them patients.

+2023-24 Hamas-Israel war

+During the October 7 attacks, as part of the Gaza war, Hamas's military wing the Al-Qassam Brigades took temporary control of the Erez Crossing, causing hundreds of Palestinian civilians to make their way to the crossing.
+The attack caused damage to the facilities at the crossing, and the Erez Crossing remained closed during the ensuing war until 1 May 2024, when it was reopened for aid transports heading into Gaza.